Healthdirect Free Australian health advice you can count on.

 What if I am pregnant?

-If you have hepatitis B and are pregnant, treatments can reduce the risk of transmission of hepatitis B to the baby.
+If you have hepatitis B and are pregnant, treatment can lower the chance of passing hepatitis B to your baby.

 If you have hepatitis B, it is important to protect others from infection.